Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 <meta-data android:name="com.google.ar.core" android:value="required"/>
 ```

 The value can be `optional` or `required`.
-An AR optional application can be
+An AR optional app can be
 installed and run on devices that don't support `ARCore`, and the `Google Play
 Services for AR` is not automatically installed with the app.
 An AR required
-application is available only on devices that support `ARCore`, and `Google
+app is available only on devices that support `ARCore`, and `Google
 Play Services for AR` is automatically installed with the app.

 For details, see [Enable ARCore documentation](https://developers.google.com/ar/develop/java/enable-arcore#manifest).